-- The primary focus of the WAVR-21 is to assess the risk of workplace targeted violence.
-A term originally coined by the behavioral scientists of the US Secret Service, targeted violence refers to situations in which an individual intentionally commits an act of violence against a pre-selected target, whether people or places.
+- The primary focus of the WAVR-21 is to assess the risk of workplace or campus homicidal targeted violence.
+A term originally coined by the behavioral scientists of the US Secret Service, targeted violence refers to situations in which an individual intentionally commits an act of violence against an identified or symbolic target, whether people or places.
 Also referred to as intended violence, these acts are potentially foreseeable, as they are the result of an understandable, evolving and often discernable process of thinking, behavior, and preparation.
 Several of the WAVR-21 factors incorporate this “pathway to violence” escalation dynamic.

-- The WAVR’s secondary purpose is to capture and assess the risk, frequency, and severity of other forms of non-homicidal workplace aggression such as stalking, disruptive anger problems, menacing behavior and bullying.
-These manifestations of aggression are common and problematic to a workplace community in themselves, and could also figure into the ultimate formulation of a subject who may pose a risk of targeted homicide.
-This view is consistent with contemporary formulations that targeted violence is continuous, contextual, and dynamic.
+- The secondary purpose of the WAVR-21 is to capture other forms of problematic aggression.
+The WAVR may be used to identify and assess the risk, frequency, and severity of non-homicidal aggression such as stalking, disruptive anger problems, menacing behavior and bullying.
+These manifestations of aggression are common and problematic in organizational settings in themselves, and could also figure into the ultimate formulation of a subject who may pose a risk of targeted homicide.
+This view is consistent with contemporary theories that targeted violence is continuous, contextual, and dynamic.

-- The item domains of the WAVR include psychological, behavioral, historical, and situational factors associated with workplace violence, including intimate partner violence posing a threat to the workplace.
+- The item domains of the WAVR include both static and dynamic factors.
+The WAVR items include psychological, behavioral, historical, and situational factors associated with targeted violence, including intimate partner violence posing a threat to a workplace or campus.
 In practice, threat assessment and threat management are intertwined.
 Dynamic risk factors (e.g., acute psychosis, access to weapons or targets) become the focus of interventions intended to reduce risk.
 Assessment and monitoring are ongoing, and an individual’s response to various interventions (e.g., escalation, de-escalation, or no apparent change) become part of the changing opinion of risk level.
-Information relevant to employment and workplace investigations is incorporated into the risk factors and inquiry questions.

-- The WAVR-21 and the eWAVR exemplify the growing trend in risk assessment technology toward the use of“structured professional judgment” guides (SPJs).
-In this organized but non-quantitative format, responders refer to a list of factors, each of which has some form of coding criteria with ademonstrated relationship to violence.
-Such guidelines improve theconsistency and transparency of assessment decision-making.
-SPJs are alsogenerally prescriptive: they identify interventions and actions to manage and reduce a subject’sidentified violence risk.
+- The WAVR-21 is among the growing number of “structured professional judgement guides (“SPJs”).
+The WAVR-21 is not a psychological test or scale, and does not generate a quantitative “score.”
+However, the WAVR-21 exemplifies the growing trend in risk assessment technology toward the use of SPJs.
+In this organized but non-quantitative format, responders refer to a list of factors, each of which has some form of coding criteria with a demonstrated relationship to violence.
+Such guidelines improve the consistency and transparency of assessment decision-making.
+Other structured guides exist to assess the violence risk associated with psychopathy, spousal abuse, stalking, released violent offenders, sex offenders, youth offenders, and discharged mental patients.
+SPJs are also generally prescriptive: they identify interventions and actions to manage and mitigate a subject’s possible violence risk.

-- By incorporating scientific findings in its definition of violence risk factors, the WAVR-21 attempts to bridge the gap between research and the practical case management needs of workplace-based practitioners.
-An extensive literature search and resulting reference list underpins the WAVR-21, translating into a rational and defensible approach to assessing and responding to workplace threat scenarios.
-Clinical judgment is still a necessity in reaching opinions of risk and appropriate responses.
+- An evidence-based tool.
+By incorporating scientific findings in its definition of violence risk factors, the WAVR-21 attempts to bridge the gap between research and the case management needs of practicing professionals.
+An extensive literature search and resulting reference list (posted on this site [link]) underpins the WAVR-21, translating into a rational and defensible approach to assessing and responding to threat scenarios.
+Clinical judgment is still a necessity, and always will be, in reaching opinions of risk and viable, wise responses

-- The benefits of the WAVR-21 – scientifically-grounded assessment technology, an educational resource, and improved communication among the multi-disciplinary members of the incident management process – are intended to improve the quality of threat management decision-making.
+- The benefits of the WAVR-21 – scientifically-grounded assessment technology, an educational resource, and improved communication among the multi-disciplinary members of the incident management process – are intended to improve the quality of threat assessment and case management decision-making.